Prag8855/aab/frontend/content/glossary/SEPA-Überweisung.md

     guides/buying-used-car-in-germany.md
 ---

-A SEPA transfer (*SEPA-Überweisung*) is how you transfer money between European banks.
-These bank transfers are free, and take around 2 business days.
+A SEPA transfer (*SEPA-Überweisung*) is a free, instant bank transfer.
+It works between all European banks.
 It's the most common way to send money in Germany.
-It's how your employer pays you, and how you pay the rent.
+It's how your employer pays you, and how you pay your rent.

 You can make a SEPA transfer at the bank, in your banking app, or with online banking.
-You can also sign a [direct debit authorization](/glossary/SEPA-Lastschriftmandat).
+You can also sign a [direct debit authorization](/glossary/SEPA-Lastschriftmandat) to allow automatic SEPA transfers.

 If you can't make a SEPA transfer, use [Wise](/out/wise), [PayPal](https://www.paypal.com/) or wire transfers.